gmnrmyr/NumoraQ/docs/most_important_to_dos.md

 - [X] Fix Stripe integration (degen plans and donation tiers) [seems to be working partially] [works for degen plans correctly!
 But not for donation tiers!]

+(oh, on degen plans... it should be triggering time after the payment confirmed.
+So if user purchased 1 month it adds that time... when its over, it should be showing that user is not degen anymore.) <-- for now. and add that functionality that ask him to pay. allow him to auto-assign himself 3 extra days (during beta) so add myself 3 extra days to continue during beta.>

 - [ ] Fix Solana integration (degen plans and donation tiers) (still not working)